-Plastic surgeons must be careful as to not overdo it with males when performing a facelift, browlift, eyelift, etc. as it may feminize a man’s face.
+Men want a natural result more than women do.
+Downtime is also an important consideration.
+Plastic surgeons must be careful as to not overdo it with men when performing a facelift, browlift, or eye lift, as it may feminize a man’s face.

-With males, LESS is MORE.
+With men, LESS is MORE.

-Care must be taken to NOT overly raise the eyebrows as to not feminize the male’s face.
+Care must be taken to NOT overly raise the eyebrows, as to not feminize the man’s face.
 The surprised look is not an acceptable result.
-A “peninsular temporal” flap is often performed in males as to take advantage of the often present abundant temporal hair, joining the facelift incision to the forehead incision at the hairline.
-Sometimes, it is indicated to soften strong frontal bossing (sometimes called the Neandanthal look) during a forehead lift.
+A “peninsular temporal” flap is often performed on men, to take advantage of the often abundant temporal hair, joining the facelift incision to the forehead incision at the hairline.
+Sometimes it is indicated to soften strong frontal bossing (sometimes called the “Neanderthal look”) during a forehead lift.
 The frontal bone can be be shaved and polished down with appropriate imaging and planning.

-Yes, men deserve aesthetic procedures too.
+Yes, men deserve aesthetic procedures, too.

 Dr. Marc DuPéré, Toronto aesthetic plastic surgeon